What is the significance of Foreign Direct Investment?

 Foreign Direct Investment (FDI) represents an aggregate nominal value of inward investment dollars and stock values.
 Data presented in U.S. dollars.

 How competitive is Sonora?

 To gauge Sonora’s relative competitiveness in attracting Foreign Direct Investment (FDI), key dynamics are compared with other Mexican border states in terms of relative measures such as percentage shares.
 Data are provided on annual bases with indices of percentage change between observed periods.

-The tables on this page summarize Foreign Direct Investment in Mexico Border States.
+The table on this page summarizes Foreign Direct Investment in Mexico Border States.
 Data are updated following release by the National Institute for Statistics and Geography (INEGI).
 Click any title in the table to graph that series and export, or choose "download" at the base of the table to download the entire dataset.

 Photo of Mexico high resolution invest concept courtesy of Shutterstock.

 Photo of Mexico world map with pixel diamond texture courtesy of Shutterstock.